Below are links to some organizations that may be of interest to Me2/Orchestra members and fans (just click on the logos

 Is there an audition or interview for Me2/Orchestra?

 No. Although Me2/Strings is a fully professional, auditioned orchestra, there is no audition to join Me2/Orchestra.
 All interested musicians have to do is show up.
 Well, we’d prefer that they sign up via our website first, just so we know who is coming, but that’s the extent of it.
-Most of the individuals who have registered have provided us with enough information so that we have a general idea of their playing level and can go into our first rehearsals knowing what to expect.
+Most of the musicians who join will provide us with enough information so that we have a general idea of their playing level and we can all go into rehearsals knowing what to expect.

 Does Me2/Orchestra give concerts?